majid-200/LLM-From-Scratch/README.md

     ```

 3.  **Download the dataset:**
     The `TinyShakespear.txt` dataset is used for the GPT model.
-If not already present, you can download it.
     ```bash
     wget https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt -O gpt/TinyShakespear.txt
     ```